fivetran/dbt_github/README.md

 #### Optional: Incorporate unioned sources into DAG

-If you use [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore) and are unioning multiple Github connections, you can define your sources in a property `.yml` file, [using this as a template](https://github.com/fivetran/dbt_github/blob/main/models/staging/src_github.yml).
-Set the variable `has_defined_sources: true` under the Github namespace in your `dbt_project.yml`.
-Otherwise, your Github connections won't appear in your DAG.
+If you use [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore) and are unioning multiple GitHub connections, you can define your sources in a property `.yml` file, [using this as a template](https://github.com/fivetran/dbt_github/blob/main/models/staging/src_github.yml).
+Set the variable `has_defined_sources: true` under the GitHub namespace in your `dbt_project.yml`.
+Otherwise, your GitHub connections won't appear in your DAG.
 See the `union_connections` macro [documentation](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#optional-union-connections-defined-sources-configuration) for full configuration details.

 ### Disable models for non-existent sources
 Your GitHub connection might not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in GitHub or have actively excluded some tables from your syncs.